MigAP/teensy-gpio-usb/readme.md

 # Teensy GPIO control over USB

-This project allows to control a total of 16 GPIO by USB .
-It can simoutaneously read and write to 8 predifined Teensy GPIO using the low level GPIO Teensy registers:
+This project allows to control a total of 16 GPIO by USB.
+It can simultaneously read and write up to 8 predefined Teensy GPIO using the low level GPIO Teensy registers:

-- `GPIOX_PDOR`: used to write.
+- `GPIOX_PDOR`: for writing the GPIO.
-- `GPIOX_PDIR`: used to read.
+- `GPIOX_PDIR`: for reading the GPIO.

-The current implementation uses the first 8 bits of the `GPIOD` resgister for writing, and the first 8 bits of the `GPIOC` for reading.
+The current implementation uses the first 8 bits of the `GPIOD` register for writing, and the first 8 bits of the `GPIOC` for reading.

 ## Map between the physical pins and register numbers

-The relationship between the phyisical pins and register numbers is available on the Teensy schematic available in the `docs` directory.
+The relationship between the physical pins and register numbers is available on the Teensy schematic (see the `docs` directory).

 Register Number | Register | Pin Number (physical)
 ----------------|----------|-----------------------